Sunway Centre for Planetary Health

 Knowledge & Learning

-Chief Scientist
+Senior Lecturer - Chief Scientist

 fatimaha@sunway.edu.my

-Dr. Loo Yen Yi
+Dr Loo Yen Yi

-Dr. Loo Yen Yi
+Dr Loo Yen Yi

-Post Doctoral Research Fellow
+Research Fellow

 yenyil@sunway.edu.my

-Dr. Noorul Ezyan Nor Hashim
+Dr Noorul Ezyan binti Nor Hashim

-Dr. Noorul Ezyan Nor Hashim
+Dr Noorul Ezyan binti Nor Hashim

 ezyanh@sunway.edu.my